 Posted on 24th of August, 2011 by Lévana

 I have my mother to thank for providing the inspiration for this beautiful tart.
 The base is not a classic pie crust as we know it, more like a cookie dough, making this tart much less perishable than the classic apple pie.
 You will create in no time a dessert...

 Filed under: Apples Recipes, Apricot Recipes, Dairy-Free Pie Recipes, Dairy-Free Recipes, Dessert Recipes, Healthy Cooking Recipes, Kosher Recipes, Low Gluten Recipes, Pareve Recipes, Plums Recipes, Recipes, Spelt Baking, Vegetarian Recipes

 Posted on 1st of July, 2011 by Lévana

 I love any pie that doesn’t tie me down to making it just before serving, as when pies have a bottom crust.
 This pie is best served warm, alone, or a la mode, with a scoop of sorbet or vanilla ice cream.
 Use only granny smith apples here, as they...

 Posted on 27th of May, 2011 by Lévana

-Waldorf in a dish signals the presence of apples, celery, and nuts.
+Apple Endive Waldorf Salad Waldorf Salad in a dish signals the presence of apples, celery, and nuts.
 Besides these constant trademarks, there’s so much you can do with a Waldorf salad, so let’s start with my favorite, then take it places!
-Passover: Adjust the dressing ingredients using what you have on hand.
-Ingredients: 2 gala...
+Passover: Adjust the dressing ingredients using what you have...